Writing Mafia 3 : 'We had a lot of very uncomfortable conversations'

 Harms says Hangar 13 built this system so that if police officers were on foot they would warn you, or they would tell the player to get out of the area.
 They will also become immediately hostile if a player commits a crime, and the police presence increases or decreases based on which neighborhoods the player moves through.

-“We also have systemic lines from the pedesterians that are directed at the player as they move through the game world,” said Harms.
+“We also have systemic lines from the pedestrians that are directed at the player as they move through the game world,” said Harms.
 “Part of that is racist language, unfortunately.”

-In terms of game design, Harms said the likehiood of players hearing those lines would go up or down depending on where they were.
+In terms of game design, Harms said the likelihood of players hearing those lines would go up or down depending on where they were.
 So for example, in the area where Lincoln starts, Delray Hollow, there’s a zero percent chance of hearing those racist lines; by the time the player gets to the Frisco Fields area, Harms said that percentage rose to 70 percent.

 Moreover, he claimed that all dialogue lines tagged as racist were on a timer so that the game wouldn't throw too many at players.